CC Uche

 Chinenye Chidera "CC" Uche (born March 3, 1998) is an American professional soccer player.

 Career

 Youth

 Uche played as part of the Georgia United academy during their 2014–15 season.
 Uche also spent time in South America training with River Plate in Argentina and O'Higgins in Chile.

-College & Amateur
+College and amateur

 In 2016, Uche attended Duke University to play college soccer.
 Uche appeared in 18 games for the Blue Devils, but only played 3-minutes of soccer in his 2017 season.
 In 2018, Uche transferred to Ohio State University, starting every game of the season during his junior season, but only playing 4 games in 2019 before suffering a season-ending leg injury.

 During 2018, Uche also played in the USL PDL with Chicago FC United, appearing in 9 regular season games and making 3 playoff appearances.

 Professional

 On January 21, 2021, Uche was selected 41st overall in the 2021 MLS SuperDraft by Los Angeles FC.
 On April 5, 2021, it was announced that Uche had signed with Los Angeles FC's USL Championship affiliate side Las Vegas Lights.